stevenplatt/homelab/docker/README.md

 # Docker — local LLM stack

-A Docker Compose stack that runs AMD's [Lemonade Server](https://github.com/lemonade-sdk/lemonade) for local inference, with Open WebUI for browser chat, OpenHands for autonomous coding tasks, and a development container that has CrewAI and AgentStack pre-installed.
+A Docker Compose stack that runs AMD's [Lemonade Server](https://github.com/lemonade-sdk/lemonade) for local inference, with Open WebUI for browser chat, OpenHands for autonomous coding tasks, CrewAI Studio for visually designing multi-agent crews, and a development container with CrewAI and AgentStack pre-installed for code-first work.

 Lemonade is purpose-built for AMD GPUs/NPUs and ships with ROCm 7 bundled inside the image.
 RDNA4 (gfx1201, **Radeon AI Pro R9700** and the RX 9070/9060 series) is a first-class supported target — no `HSA_OVERRIDE_GFX_VERSION` games, no host ROCm install.